Romantic fall getaways in Ontario

 Follow your heart to Killarney

-Go for a paddle in Killarney Provincial Park, follow the Killarney Lighthouse Trail along the shoreline or pick up the basics of sailing.
-Learn about Killarney’s long trading, logging and fishing history at the local museum and treat yourselves to a fish and chips meal at Herbert’s.
+Go for a paddle in Killarney Provincial Park, follow the Killarney Lighthouse Trail along the shoreline or book a private sightseeing charter to admire North Georgian Bay.
+Learn about Killarney’s long trading, logging and fishing history at the local museum and treat yourselves to a renowned fish and chips meal at Herbert’s.

-Stay: Settle in to one of the cozy cabins or suites at Killarney Mountain Lodge.
+Where to stay: Settle into one of the cozy cabins or suites at Killarney Mountain Lodge.

 Superior adventure in Algoma

-You’ll want to take turns being the passenger on a scenic road trip in Algoma Country, the lake vistas and fall colour foliage are outstanding.
-The hike up Robertson Cliffs is worth it for the view.
+You’ll want to take turns being the passenger on a scenic road trip in Algoma Country, the lake vistas and fall colour foliage make for breathtaking sights.
+Bask in autumn colours on the hike up Robertson Cliffs for a priceless view.

-Moments of Algoma in an immersive program designed to showcase how much Algoma and the North Shore of Lake Superior inspired the Group of Seven artists over a century ago.
-Follow along to the same locations and landscapes and enjoy art-inspired experiences.
-Elevate your photography game with the Fall Gales Photography Workshop offered October 15–19, 2023 by Rock Island Lodge.
+Moments of Algoma is an immersive program designed to showcase how much Algoma and the North Shore of Lake Superior inspired the Group of Seven artists over a century ago.
+Follow along to the exact locations and landscapes and enjoy art-inspired experiences.
+Elevate your photography game with the Fall Gales Photography Workshop offered October 22—26, 2025, by Rock Island Lodge.

-Stay: Depending on the route you choose, Dunlop Lake Lodge, a few minutes north of Elliot Lake, Bellevue Valley Lodge in Goulais River and Rock Island Lodge near Wawa all are welcoming rest stops.
+Where to stay: Depending on the route you choose, Dunlop Lake Lodge, a few minutes north of Elliot Lake, Bellevue Valley Lodge in Goulais River and Rock Island Lodge near Wawa, are all welcoming rest stops.

 Take in the sights of Sunset Country